alacritty/alacritty/README.md

 Alacritty has many great features, but not every feature from every other terminal.
 This could be for a number of reasons, but sometimes it's just not a good fit for Alacritty.
-This means you won't find things like tabs or splits (which are best left to a window manager or [terminal multiplexer][tmux]) nor niceties like a GUI config editor.
+This means you won't find things like splits (which are best left to a window manager or [terminal multiplexer][tmux]) nor niceties like a GUI config editor.